https://www.rotowire.com/news/best-nfl-betting-promotions-codes-claim-4950-bonus-bets-offers-84880

-The NFL Week 2 schedule continues Sunday and Monday.
-Start your NFL betting journey with a big-time grab and get thousands of dollars in bonus bets with some of the top NFL betting promos for the start of the 2024-25 season.
+Looking for the best ways to wager on today's Week 2 NFL odds, props and moneylines?
+Start your football betting journey with a big-time grab and get thousands of dollars in bonus bets with some of the top NFL betting promos for Week 2.

-There are great games all day Sunday and a Falcons-Eagles matchup for Monday Night Football, and you don't want to be left on the sidelines with all of these great sportsbook promos and sports betting apps.
+Sunday Night Football between the Bears and Texans kicks off at 7:15 PM ET, with a Falcons-Eagles matchup on Monday Night Football, and you don't want to be left on the sidelines with all of these great sportsbook promos and sports betting apps.
 The week kicked off Thursday night with Buffalo routing Miami, 31-10.

-Wager on Sunday games like Saints-Cowboys, Bucs-Lions, Bengals-Chiefs or Bears-Texans.
-You'll have a chance to place bets on more than one game and also be able to place bets of different types, like NFL player props and more on stars like Dak Prescott, Amon-Ra St. Brown, Patrick Mahomes, C.J.
+Wager on ongoing Sunday afternoon games like Bengals-Chiefs, Rams-Cardinals, Steelers-Broncos or wait for Bears-Texans.
+You'll have a chance to place bets on more than one game and also be able to place bets of different types, like NFL player props and more on stars like Patrick Mahomes, C.J.
 Stroud and others.

-Now is the perfect time to get started with these exclusive NFL betting promos for Sunday and Monday.
+Now is the perfect time to get started with these exclusive football betting promos for Sunday and Monday.
 Bet on all of these NFL odds with the top football betting apps shown below.

 |NFL Betting Site